 Advantages of a Lingual Frenectomy

 When your lingual frenum is too far forward, it can cause problems with eating and speaking.
 It is also a big concern for babies as it hinders their ability to latch correctly or even drink from a bottle.
 It can also be excruciating for mommy if she is breastfeeding.
-Advantages for this procedure include:
+Advantages of this procedure include:

 It improves your appetite and makes eating easier.
 In addition, you will see an improvement in your speech.